 Did you know that our skin is by far the body’s largest organ?

 So it goes without saying that protecting and treating it well is very important and that extends to all of it, not just the small percentage on our face.
-From clothes, to bedsheets to towels, our skin is impacted by the textile choices we make.
+From clothes, to bedsheets to towels, our skin is impacted by the natural fiber choices we make.

 Even if you do not have sensitive skin, we recommend reading through this blog.
 It is lengthy but absolutely rammed with useful information that we guarantee will impact your next purchase.